 Long hours, late nights, and sore feet are challenges that have plagued nurses since the time of Florence Nightingale.
 However, the advent of the 21st century has brought with it a new set of challenges that nurses must learn to overcome if they are to rise through the ranks, and there’s no telling what challenges await…

-A public health nurse, also known as a community health nurse, makes the health needs of an entire population their priority.
-Whether treating an entire family or a single patient, public health nurses consider the personal, social, economic, and environmental factors that influence health.
-Public health nurses are more than bedside caregivers; they are leaders…
+A community health nurse, also known as a public health nurse, makes the health needs of an entire population their priority.
+Whether treating an entire family or a single patient, community health nurses provide direct care, promote disease prevention, and advocate for underserved populations.
+They’re more than bedside caregivers; they’re leaders dedicated to promoting and…

 Kindness plays an underappreciated role in healthcare.
 Nurses who are able to show compassion can better connect with and provide for patients.
 There’s just one problem: Kindness can be in short supply in the medical field, where stress and burnout are very real problems for nurses and other healthcare providers.
 As a registered nurse (RN),…